 - If requested, show their driver’s license to the driver or occupants of the vehicle they struck

-Arizona’s hit-and-run laws also require drivers involved in accidents to provide reasonable assistance to others involved who may have sustained injuries, including calling 911.
+Arizona’s hit-and-run laws also require drivers involved in accidents to provide reasonable assistance to others involved who may have sustained injuries or there’s a fatality, including calling 911.
 If they fail to do so, they are guilty of a class 6 felony.

 What to do After a Hit and Run Accident

 If you are involved in an accident, the first thing you need to do is STOP.
 It is illegal to leave the scene of an accident in Flagstaff, Arizona, or elsewhere in the state, even if you are ignorant of the law.
 If you, your passengers, or others involved in the accident are injured, you should call emergency services immediately rather than attempting to drive to the nearest hospital.
 You should also contact the police immediately so they can file a report.

 As long as you are not injured, you should try to collect as much information as possible, including the other driver’s identity.
 If they have remained at the site of the scene, a police officer should collect information from both of you when they arrive.
 Unfortunately, it can be more challenging for you to identify them if they have fled the scene.
 However, police can often use traffic cameras, witness statements, and the details you provide to identify and apprehend hit-and-run drivers in Arizona.

 If you aren’t wounded, you should also take photographs from the scene, including intersections, traffic lights, stop signs, and any damage to your vehicle.
 If you can, write down the information you remember about the circumstances as well as any details about the other vehicle or the driver that might help police locate them.
 Take note of the time of day, weather conditions, and anything else that you notice.